 So that’s basically all I know about the differences between LT and ST tires.

-Again I believe that ST trailer tires with the proper load range rating for the weight of your rig is the correct tire choice.
+Again I believe that ST trailer tires with the proper load range rating for the weight of your rig are the correct tire choice.

 Now like I said at the beginning of this article.
-I’m no expert these are just my opinions based off of my own research and my experiences owning a travel trailer.
+I’m no expert these are just my opinions based on my own research and my experiences owning a travel trailer.

-Thank You for reading this article and please like and share this post in social media handels.
-Comment down bellow if you have any query.
+Thank You for reading this article and please like and share this post on social media channels.
+Comment down below if you have any queries.